#aNaturistClubInEssex / Radical Essex, 2016 – onwards

 The first outcome was a series of iPad photographs of the club grounds, taken after most members had left for the day, as there is an understandably sensitive camera policy.

-Due to their issues around photography I began to consider other methods of recording the site visually, and through researching photography of the 1920s (when the naturist movement started in the UK) I came across cyanotypes, or sunography, where treated paper reacts to the UV rays of the sun.
-Not only does it reference modernist experiments of the time but I also got to make them on the sunbathing lawn amongst the other club members topping up their tans.
+Due to the club's understandable concerns around photography I began to consider other methods of recording the site visually, and through researching photography of the 1920s (when the naturist movement started in the UK) I came across cyanotypes, or sunography, where treated paper reacts to the UV rays of the sun.
+Not only does it reference modernist experiments of the time but Icould also produce them on the sunbathing lawn amongst club members topping up their tans.
 My cyanotypes were made using material found around the club, from foliage to tools and reading material.

 The research has so far developed into two events, one a lecture at Focal Point Gallery, Southend and another at the annual Open Day at Oakwood Sun Club.
 For the former i was dressed in a towel and delivered a Power Point entitled 'A CONFESSION: ANARCHY, ANONYMITY, HEALTH & EFFICIENCY: An Amateur History of Social Nudity in Modern Essex 1896-2017'.